Colony Wars Review

 A number of players have invented interesting modes allowing for three to four players to enjoy a single Star Realms set.
 With Colony Wars a range of new play modes with each participant having a full set of starter cards can be enjoyed.

 Colony Wars is designed to be enjoyed as a stand alone product, or mixed and matched with your existing trade deck from core Star Realms and its Gambit and Crisis expansions.
-With this new set, White Wizard Games has added thousands of hours of enjoyment to an already fantastic franchise.
+With this new set, Wise Wizard Games has added thousands of hours of enjoyment to an already fantastic franchise.
 This is an instant buy for fans of the original game.